airbytehq/embedded-sampleweb-nodejs/README.md

 S3_BUCKET_PREFIX=your_s3_bucket_prefix
 </pre>

-Next, we need to configure Airbyte to use this S3 bucket.
+Next, configure Airbyte to use the S3 bucket.
 From the command line, execute the following script to create the required connection:

 <pre>
 $ ./setup.sh